betimer/note/webrtc/journey.md

 # Journey to build the WebRTC cross browser video call (Specially Chrome + Safari)

-## prepare: choose signalling framework
+## Prepare framework and tools

-rtcio, quickconnect
+signalling framework: rtcio, quickconnect

-## prepare: choose messaging method

-socket.io
+messaging method: socket.io

-## prepare: adapter.js
+WebRTC helper: adapter.js (adapter is very useful to deal with multiple browser in terms of WebRTC, and it is still being actively maintained)

-## capture user media stream
+## Capture user media stream

 I know there are a lot of libraries dealing with `getUserMedia()` in different browsers, such as [getScreenMedia](https://www.npmjs.com/package/getscreenmedia).